 EjbServices is used to resolve local EJBs used to back session beans, and must always be provided in an EE environment.
 EjbServices.resolveEjb(EjbDescriptor ejbDescriptor) returns a wrapper-SessionObjectReference-around the EJB reference.
-This wrapper allows

-Weld to request a reference that implements the given business interface, and, in the case of SFSBs, both request the removal of the EJB from the container and query whether the EJB has been previously removed.
+This wrapper allows Weld to request a reference that implements the given business interface, and, in the case of SFSBs, both request the removal of the EJB from the container and query whether the EJB has been previously removed.

 EjbInjectionServices.registerEjbInjectionPoint(InjectionPoint injectionPoint) registers an @EJB injection point (on a managed bean) and returns a ResourceReferenceFactory as explained above.
-This service is not required if the implementation of Section A.1.9, "Injection Services" takes care of @EJB injection.
+This service is not required if the implementation of <<iinjection_services> takes care of @EJB injection.